Assessing Identity Leakage in Talking Face Generation: Metrics and Evaluation Framework: Methodology

 \textbf{Silent LSE-D (LSE-D$_S$).} We measure LSE-D~\cite{prajwal2020lip}, which evaluates lip-sync error distance, on silent-input generation with original audio of the employed videos as in LSE-C$_S$.
 We obtain the multimodal features from SyncNet~\cite{chung2017out}.

-\textbf{Lip-Sync Discrepancy with Current Reference(LSD-CR).} In this metric, we consider the lip-sync score differences between AM and XM setups.
-Specifically, we use the LSE-C and LSE-D metrics in AM and XM setups and compute the average distance as below:
+\textbf{Lip-Sync Discrepancy with CR (LSD-CR).} In this metric, we calculate the LSE-C and LSE-D metrics in AM and XM setups and compute the average distance as below:

-where C and D refer to LSE-C and LSE-D metrics, respectively. $CR$ indicates current reference strategy, while $AM$ and $XM$ denote Audio-Matched and Audio-Mismatched setups, respectively.
-The LSD-CR metric quantifies lip leaking when the reference image matches the input.
+C and D refer to LSE-C and LSE-D metrics, respectively. $CR$ indicates current reference strategy, while $AM$ and $XM$ denote Audio-Matched and Audio-Mismatched setups, respectively.
+The LSD-CR metric quantifies lip leakage when the reference image matches the input.
 Higher values indicate greater lip leakage, with a minimum possible score of $0$.

-\textbf{Lip-Sync Discrepancy with Alternative Reference (LSD-AR).} This metric is calculated similarly to LSD-CR, but using the AR reference selection setup instead of CR, capturing lip leaking under more typical reference choices.
+\textbf{Lip-Sync Discrepancy with AR (LSD-AR).} This metric is calculated similarly to LSD-CR, but using the AR reference selection setup instead of CR, capturing lip leakage under more typical reference choices.
 When a model specifies a reference selection strategy (e.g., random, multiple, or modified references), we follow it; otherwise, the first frame is used as the identity reference.
 The formula is shown in Equation \ref{eq:lsd_ar}.